What is the minimum salary requirement for the UK Tier 2 Visa?

 New or experienced worker:

 An employee may be classified as a new worker and paid a lower salary if:

-- The employee transitions from the Tier 4 (General) visa after completing their studies
+- The employee transitions from the UK Tier 4 (General) Study Visa after completing their studies

 - They are applying for leave under Tier 2 (ICT) Graduate Trainee Visa